DhruvR0022/Product-Recommendation/README.md

  # Description
   First User will present with following UI where user can enter product, minimum price and maximum price.
   <br/>```image0```<br/>
-  After clicking in search button it will open loading window while crawler scrape the site. it will take around 40 to 60 seconds for crawler to search enter product in website search bar and scrape from 48-80 different product based of amount page ans amount of number thread set in code
+  After clicking in search button it will open loading window while crawler scrape the site. it will take around few seconds for crawler to search enter product in website search bar and scrape from 48-80 different product based of amount page ans amount of number thread set in code
   <br/>```image1```<br/>
   This Crawler can scrape as many as 700-800 products without any problem in few miniutes.
 Both no. of product and no. of threads(for multi-threading) are variable which are can be change by changing argument values to web crawler class.